AUGMXNT/llm-tracker.info-vault/info/OmniQuant.md

 # Summary
 OmniQuant (omnidirectionally calibrated quantization) is a quantization technique published (2023-08-25) by [Wenqi Shao](https://wqshao126.github.io/) and [Mengzhao Chen](https://chenmnz.github.io/) from the [General Vision Group, Shanghai AI Lab](https://github.com/OpenGVLab).
 Instead of hand-crafted quantization parameters, OmniQuant uses trained Learnable Weight Clipping (LWC) that modulates the extreme values of weights by optimizing the clipping threshold and Learnable Equivalent Transformation (LET) to handle activation outliers.

 The paper (Table 1) shows better WikiText2 perplexity than GPTQ and AWQ at every weight quantization for Llama 1 & 2, 7B-70B.
 Most interesting is that it has good (close to W4A16 RTN) perplexity at W3A16/W3A16g128.
-Interestingly, there is also weight activation quantization that scores in real-world benchmarks (ARC, HellaSwag, Winogrande, etc), with W6A6 results close to FP16 (Table 2).
+Also, there is also weight activation quantization that scores well in real-world benchmarks (ARC, HellaSwag, Winogrande, etc), with W6A6 results close to FP16 (Table 2).

-On performance, using MLC the W4A16g128 performs well (2X unquantized), but the W3A16g128 is only slightly faster - it also doesn't seem to save much more memory (5.1GiB vs 5.2-5.5GiB for MLC-LLM q4f16_1, GGML q4_K_M, and GPTQ q4_128gs).
+On performance, the paper reports that using MLC the W4A16g128 performs well (2X unquantized FP16), but that W3A16g128 is only slightly faster - spoiler alert, but at the bottom of the page you can see my test results, which are much improved from the paper results.

 * Paper: [https://arxiv.org/abs/2308.13137](https://arxiv.org/abs/2308.13137) ([PDF](https://arxiv.org/pdf/2308.13137.pdf))
 * Code: [https://github.com/OpenGVLab/OmniQuant](https://github.com/OpenGVLab/OmniQuant)